guardian/newsletters/README.md

+# DEPRECATED - Newsletter data is now manage by  the [Newsletters-NX project](https://github.com/guardian/newsletters-nx)

 # Newsletters

 This is the Newsletters service.
 The service is an AWS scheduled lambda, that runs every 5 minutes and: